hipe/tmx/lib/skylab/headless/doc/issues/120-patterns-for-developing-bundles.md

 the advantes of such bundles as described under "pro's" above, but those advantages in such cases have become now become liabilities when you get to this point, and the bundle has now matured into its next phase.

+### history

+an early and possibly first occurrence of this pattern in the skylab universe corresponds with [#fa-055]:#the-invocation-method-added-via-proc.